Khalifa Ben Asker's revolt: Revolt

-On September 27, Dehibat is attacked and encircled.
-Oum Souigh is attacked by 2,000 combatants starting on October 2.
-Oum Souigh is cleared on the 9th at the cost of about one hundred dead.
+On September 27, Dehibat was attacked and encircled.
+Oum Souigh was attacked by 2,000 combatants starting on October 2.
+Oum Souigh was cleared on the 9th at the cost of about one hundred dead.
 The arrival of 1,600 men from the Flick column, mobile patrol groups, the reoccupation of all posts, and the lifting of the siege of Dehibat mark the failure of the Tripolitanian offensive.

-Khalifa Ben Asker is briefly arrested and imprisoned by order of the governor Souf.
+Khalifa Ben Asker was briefly arrested and imprisoned by order of the governor Souf.
 (Note: "What really checked Khalifa ben Asker was the fury of Mohammed Suf al-Mahmudi, who arrested him.")
 During the first months of 1916, the constant divisions among the Senussi leaders cause the disintegration of the political unity established under the nominal authority of Si Ahmed and his Tripolitanian proconsul, Souf.

-By the end of May 1916, Zuwarah is reoccupied by the Italians.
-Despite the bombings by warships, Khalifa Ben Asker's and Mahdi Es Sunni's troops take the Ibadhi citadel of Fossato at the end of the summer.
+By the end of May 1916, Zuwarah was reoccupied by the Italians.
+Despite shelling by warships, Khalifa Ben Asker's and Mahdi Es Sunni's troops took the Ibadhi citadel of Fossato at the end of the summer.
 By autumn, all positions still held by the Italian party fall one after the other.
-By the end of 1916, the Italians control only Zuwarah and Tripoli.
+By the end of 1916, the Italians controlled only Zuwarah and Tripoli.

 In 1917, the French army in Tunisia was reduced to 8,000 soldiers.
 In August and October 1918, Khalifa ben Asker launched his final attacks, responding to Prince Osman Fuad's call.
 (Note: "In 1917 the French strength in Tunisia fell back to 8,000 men.
 Khalifa ben Asker had a final flurry in August and October 1918, renewing his attacks in response to Prince Osman Fuad's call.")

-Aftermath

 By 1918, with World War I ending and France reinforcing its colonial rule, the revolt came to an end.
 Between 800 and 1,000 insurgents had died in total.